Handshake has built an innovative solution to help employers engage with students in a virtual fair environment.

 Preparing for the Day-of a Virtual Fair

 There are several steps you can take well before the fair to ensure that the fair goes as smoothly as possible.
-Check out this collection of best practices based on experiences so far: Preparing for the Day-of a Virtual Fair.
+Check out this collection of best practices based on experiences so far this season: Preparing for the Day-of a Virtual Fair.

 Encourage session signups*

 Employers will not be able to invite students directly to their schedules –– students will be responsible for signing up for all sessions.
-With that said, we recommend following the steps in How to Send a Student a Message to contact students at the host institution in Handshake and encourage them to sign up for your sessions!
+With that said, we recommend following the steps in How to Send a Student a Message to reach out to students at the host school in Handshake and encourage them to sign up for your sessions!

 The sooner your teammates can claim their schedules, the better, as this enables students to see more options for signup.
 You can view empty and taken schedules within the Schedule tab.

-*Premium employers can utilise Campaigns to promote their fair attendance and encourage students to sign up for sessions!
+*Premium employers can utilize Campaigns to promote their fair attendance and encourage students to sign up for sessions!